CS207-Final-Project-Group-10/cs207-FinalProject/docs/milestone2.md

 #### *Fluxion*

-All of the classes in this package are ultimately derived from the `Fluxion` base class.
-This class doesn't do any real calculations per se, but it does as much of the shared book-keeping as possible so we can avoid code repetition.
-When a Fluxion instance is created, it sets the tensor size attributes $m$, $n$ and $T$ (please see the next section for more details).
-The initialization also sets the `name` and `var_names` attributes (please see below).

-The key things that a Fluxion instance can do are `val` and `diff`.
+All of the classes in this package are ultimately derived from the `Fluxion` base class, consistent with the fundamental idea in Automatic Differentiation that constants, variables, and elementary functions can all be treated as differentiable functions upon which complex functions are built.
+This class defines a common interface for the input and output behavior of all inheriting function classes.

+Together with the basic operator classes described below, the Fluxion implements operator overloading for the Python symbolic operators.
+When one of these operators is performed on a `Fluxion` object, the object dispatches suitable calls to instances of the class `Binop` or `Unop`.

+The Fluxion class also defines the interface through which users can interact with functions -- namely, by calling the function's `val`, `diff`, or 'jacobian' methods.
 The `val` method corresponds to function evaluation; no derivatives are calculated.
 The `diff` method corresponds to performing a single pass of forward mode evaluation with one seed value.
-Both of these methods take as inputs `*args`, allowing them to be called with alternative footprints.
-For the `val` method, ways of calling include a single numpy array `X`; and a dictionary `var_tbl` where each variable name has either a scalar value (`float` or `int`) or a numpy array.
+Both of these methods take as inputs `*args`, allowing them to be called with alternative arguments.
+The `val` method accepts a single numpy array `X` or a dictionary `var_tbl` in which each variable name has been mapped to either a scalar value (`float` or `int`) or a numpy array.
 When an array is passed, it can have shape `(n)` or `(T, n)`.
 The inputs for `diff` need to be sufficient to resolve both the input array $X$ as well as the seed value.
 The analogous footprints include a pair of arrays, which we would label $X$ and $dX$; or a pair of dictionaries, which we could label `var_tbl` and `seed_tbl`.

-All the work of parsing these arguments for `val()` and `diff()` is performed in the methods `parse_args_val` and `parse_args_forward_mode`.
-This is some of the more obscure code in the whole package.
+Finally, the `parse_args_val` and `parse_args_forward_mode` Fluxion methods implement the machinery for handling various input types the user may supply.
 Localizing this code in the Fluxion class at the very top of the inheritance hierarchy allows us to avoid duplicating it elsewhere.

-Moving on to the more substantive capabilities of a Fluxion, it overloads all of the relevant mathematical operators, including `+`, `-`, `*`, `/`, and `**`.
-These are accomplished by dispatching suitable calls to instances of the class `Binop` or `Unop`.
+When a Fluxion instance is created, it sets the tensor size attributes $m$, $n$ and $T$, and sets the `name` and `var_names` attributes (see below for more details).

 #### *Unop, Const and Var*

 The `Unop` class embodies the concept of a unary operator.
-Descendants of Unop have non-trivial implementations of `val` and `forward_mode`.
-There are two key examples of Unops: `Const` and `Var`.
-The names speak for themselves... `Const` is a constant, depending on no variables and having a derivative of zero.  `Var` is a logical entity for a variable.
+Descendants of Unop have non-trivial implementations of `val` and `diff`.
+Two key examples of Unops include `Const` and `Var`. `Const` is a constant, depending on no variables and having a derivative of zero.  `Var` is a logical entity for a variable.
 The statement `x = fl.Var('x')` creates an instance of a Fluxion Var class.
 The local name `x` in our Python program has `x.name = 'x'` and `x.variable_names= ['x']`.
 This permits us to then create another Fluxion e.g. `f = x * x + 5` which behaves as we expect it to.
-Power is also a Unop, and the ElementaryFunction class (discussed below) also inherits from Unop.
+Other examples of classes that inherit from Unop include the `Power` and `ElementaryFunction` classes.

 #### *Binop, Addition, Subtraction, Multiplication and Division*

 The `Binop` class embodies the concept of a binary operator.
 All of the work of performing the calculations of a binary operation are performed in the children of `Binop`.
 The `Binop` itself is quite minimal; it binds the two input fluxions to attributes called `f` and `g`.
 It also sets a preliminary list of variable names by merging the names of variables for `f` and `g`, suppressing duplicates.

 We can understand all four basic arithmetic operations through one example, `Muliplication`.
-The two interesting methods on Multiplication are `val` and `forward_mode`.
+The primary methods of the Multiplication class are `val` and `forward_mode`.
 The evaluation method `val` dispatches calls to `f` and `g` and returns their product.
 The forward_mode method builds up `f_val, f_diff` by calling `f.forward_mode`, and similarly for `g`.
 Then it applies the product rule of calculus.
 It is worth reiterating here that the intermediate results returned in `f_val, f_diff, g_val, g_diff` are all numpy arrays, so the computation `f_val * g_diff + f_diff * g_val` is performed with maximum efficiency.

 #### *Elementary Functions*